jbuisine/macop/paper.md

 ## Implemented algorithms

 Both single and multi-objective algorithms have been implemented for demonstration purposes.
 The mono-objective Iterated Local Search [@DBLP:books/sp/03/LourencoMS03] algorithm which aims to perform local searches and then to explore again (explorations vs. exploitation trade-off).
 On the multi-objective side, the MOEA/D algorithm [@DBLP:journals/tec/ZhangL07] has been implemented using the weighted-sum of objectives method (Tchebycheff approach can also be used [@DBLP:journals/cor/AlvesA07]).
-This algorithm aims at decomposing the multi-objective problem into $mu$ under single-objective problem in order to obtain the pareto front.
+This algorithm aims at decomposing the multi-objective problem into $mu$ single-objective problems in order to obtain the pareto front [@kim2005adaptive].

 ## Available solutions